familyPower/map-project/dev/readme.md

 *  5. Remove blank items returned from Wikipedia (I'm assuming the blank items are retrieved from Wikipedia).
 *  6. Limit number of items in each list.
 Use scrollbars (see #1).
+*  7. Modify/add css to beautify/professionalize the ui.

 Known Issues:
   1. When user selects a POI and then clicks on a filter, the Infowindow doesn't